kenatiod/MUT/Understanding Machine Understanding.md

 Alice, putting down an AI article: Wow, what a whirlwind tour through the history of AI!
 It's amazing to see how far the field has come in just a few decades.

-{Insert portrait of Alice talking to Bob while Claude in holographic form listens}
+{ Insert portrait of Alice talking to Bob while Claude in holographic form listens }

 Bob: Absolutely.
 And it's mind-blowing to think about how much AI is already transforming industries and shaping our daily lives.
 From the virtual assistants in our phones to the recommendation algorithms that curate our online experiences, AI is everywhere.